ShakibAhmed1230/AI-based-Phishing-link-detection/README.md

-  AI  based  Phishing  link  detection
+  __AI  based  Phishing  link  detection__

 Welcome to the **Phishing URL Detection** project!
-This AI  powered system helps detect whether a given URL is legitimate or a phishing attempt using machine learning models trained on real  world data.
+This AI  powered system helps detect whether a given URL is legitimate or a phishing attempt using machine learning models trained on real  world data

-   🔍 Project Description
+   __🔍 Project Description__

 This project is a complete prototype that uses advanced feature engineering techniques and machine learning algorithms (CatBoost, XGBoost, Deep Neural Networks) to classify URLs as *phishing* or *legitimate*.
 It also includes a live web interface for real  time predictions and stores each search log for analysis.

-   📌 Key Features
+   __📌 Key Features__

 * Real  time URL analysis
 * Chrome extension and Flask  based web deployment